 9 ways to eliminate SIEM false positives

 If you want to catch cybersecurity threats in your environment, you have to focus on eliminating false positives so that the security experts you do have can focus on remediating real problems.
-As we’ve seen, this is a process and technology issue.
+As we've seen, this is a process and technology issue.
 Simply adding more people is not the solution.
-So today we’re going to go through our top nine tips for eliminating false positives in your SIEM environment.
+Cybersecurity threats and attacks need to be dealt with efficiently, so today, we're going to go through our top nine tips for eliminating false positives in your SIEM environment.

 1. Properly define false positives

 This is one of the hardest concepts for security operations managers to accept.
-To help, ask yourself (or your SOC manager) this question for every possible alert: “When the team gets this alert, what action will they take?”
-If the answer us “uh…” or “none, but….”, then that alert would be a false positive.
+To help, ask yourself (or your /provider) this question for every possible alert: "When the team gets this alert, what action will they take?"
+If the answer is "uh…" or "none, but….", then that alert would be a false positive.

-Don’t worry, we’re not saying you will never see this information.
-It should be on a report your team reviews regularly, just not an alert that opens a ticket.
+Don't worry—we're not saying you will never see this information.
+But to help avoid alert fatigue, it should show up on a report your team regularly reviews, not as an alert that opens a ticket.

 2. Get rid of rules you don't need

-This sounds obvious but you would be amazed how many people install a SIEM and leave every default rule turned on.
+This sounds obvious, but you would be amazed how many people install a SIEM and leave every default rule turned on.
 Many rules are designed specifically for a particular network device or IT system.
-If you don’t have that system or device in your network, disable the rule!
-Leaving it enabled will only create false positives.
-While you’re at it, make sure the rules that remain active actually detect what you think they do.
+If you don't have that system or device in your network, disable the rule!
+Leaving it enabled will only create false positives and lead to alert fatigue.
+While you're at it, make sure the rules that remain active actually detect what you think they do.
 Many default rules in a SIEM are often mislabeled or have other errors, so check carefully!